thomhastings/bt5-scripts/README.md

 ##### get-bt5-repos.sh
 >    This script grabs the BackTrack 5 GPG key and
->    then adds the BackTrack 5 Repositories to your
+>    then adds the BackTrack 5 repositories to your
 >    **/etc/apt/sources.list** for non-BT distributions.
 >    *** **According to Offensive-Security, this can
 >    BREAK your non-BackTrack install.
 BE FOREWARNED.**